Renting a car for 2 weeks to explore Belgium, what do you recommend as places to see?

 Wander through Bruges and find the middle of the 5 windmills.
 Across the street is a little cafe called (i think) Der Moller, have lunch, then ride along the canals to the tiny town of Damme for coffee.
 There is a nice working windmill at Damme which does not charge for a visit.

 Go past Damme on the bike trails toward Sluis, NL.
 Be sure to take time to wheel yourself across the canal on the free bike/pedestrian ferry (we went several times for no reason at all).

 Depending on when you're going, there are wonderfull festivals all around belgium all summer.
 Currently in Gent there is a big free open air festival.
-Gent is a must visit anyway, don't miss Gent by night, some amazing postcard pictures! almost 8 years ago
+Gent is a must visit anyway, don't miss Gent by night, some amazing postcard pictures! about 8 years ago